creativeyann17/creativeyann17.github.io/public/articles/article7.md

 # Front-end

-Now that our back-end is ready to receive **GraphQl** queries, we can setup the front-end to call it.
+Now that our back-end is ready to receive **GraphQL** queries, we can setup the front-end to call it.

 ## Package